According to the latest HM Land Registry data, residential property prices increased by an average of 0.9% in August.

 Andy Sommerville, director at Search Acumen, said: “The rise in house prices for August may be the last we see for some time as consumer confidence hits the breaks.
 We’ve seen Rightmove note overall buyer demand has slumped 15% compared with the same fortnight in 2021, indicative of a cold winter ahead.

-“If the new mood music from the Treasury can reassure global financial markets, this should ultimately reduce the ceiling on future increase rate rises from the Bank of England.
+“If the mood music from the Treasury can reassure global financial markets, this should ultimately reduce the ceiling on rate rises from the Bank of England.
 But in comparison to the last decade, elevated mortgage rates are going to be a fact of life for the foreseeable future, which will inevitably impact supply and demand.

 “With mortgage offers at risk of being revised or withdrawn, there will be more pressure than ever on the wheels of the property transaction process to turn smoothly and swiftly to get transactions over the line.”